dotnet/msbuild/documentation/wiki/Logging-Internals.md

 `LoggingService` is the backbone of the Logging Infrastructure - it serves as the consumer of the logging from the build process and as a dispatcher to the individual distributed and central loggers (and internally as well as x-process transmission channel for the tracing in OOP nodes).

-There is a single instance in the Entrypoint node, single instance within each out-of-proc node and one in ProjectCollection (for standalone API driven evaluation).
+There is a single instance in the Scheduler node, single instance within each out-of-proc node and one in ProjectCollection (for standalone API driven evaluation).
 So, we can technically treat `LoggingService` as a singleton.

 ### Methods overview

 <a name="RegisterLogger"></a>**`RegisterLogger(ILogger logger)`**

 * Registers logger as distributed with a single CentralForwardingLogger (regardless of number of calls to the method - just single forwarder)
-* Called by BuildManager when starting the build (on the entrypoint node)
+* Called by BuildManager when starting the build (on the Scheduler node)
 * Called by ProjectCollection to register loggers for operations through OM/API.
 ProjectCollection registers the loggers wrapped by `ReusableLogger` (which combines separate design time and build time invocation build events into a single registered logger)

 <a name="RegisterDistributedLogger"></a>**`RegisterDistributedLogger(ILogger centralLogger, LoggerDescription forwardingLogger)`**

-* The central logger runs in the Entrypoint node and the forwarding logger in the out-of-proc worker node
+* The central logger runs in the Scheduler node and the forwarding logger in the out-of-proc worker node
-* It creates (1 for each distributed logger) `EventSourceSink` (to be run on the EntrypointNode, where it serves as the `IEventSource` for the registered central loggers (pumping events into them). `LoggingService` in the EntrypointNode multiplexes the build events to the appropriate `EventSourceSink` based on source forwarding logger the event went through in the OOP node)
+* It creates (1 for each distributed logger) `EventSourceSink` (to be run on the Scheduler Node, where it serves as the `IEventSource` for the registered central loggers (pumping events into them). `LoggingService` in the Scheduler Node multiplexes the build events to the appropriate `EventSourceSink` based on source forwarding logger the event went through in the OOP node)
-* It creates (1 for each distributed logger) `EventRedirectorToSink` (to be run on OOP node and to wrap the BuildEvent with the proper LoggerId - so that it can then be multiplexed by the `LoggingService` in the EntrypointNode to the proper `EventSourceSink` and by extension to the proper logger)
+* It creates (1 for each distributed logger) `EventRedirectorToSink` (to be run on OOP node and to wrap the BuildEvent with the proper LoggerId - so that it can then be multiplexed by the `LoggingService` in the Scheduler Node to the proper `EventSourceSink` and by extension to the proper logger)
 * It maintains incrementing counter of registered distributed loggers, and each additional logger is assigned next id - to be used as identification for sinks (`EventSourceSink` and `EventRedirectorToSink`) and it adds the id into passed `LoggerDescription` - so that this can be remoted to the OOP node and proper forwarding is initialized.
 * It creates a single `EventSourceSink` in the LoggingService - this is used by all the forwarders as a source of events.